|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Later, it was transported to Japan and operated from Yokosuka Airfield.
-A Japanese Hinomaru (rising sun) markings, over painting the American markings and applying tail number ヨ-801 (Yokosuka Kōkūtai).
-At the end of the war abandoned at Yokosuka Airfield on the belly, likely after making a force landing.
-The aircraft was partially stripped with the propeller, engine cowling removed, fabric surfaces missing and cockpit canopy removed.
+This Hellcat was repaired and operated from Yokosuka Airfield with Japanese markings including Hinomaru (rising sun) was applied with tail number ヨ-801 (Yokosuka Kōkūtai).
+At the end of the war abandoned at Yokosuka Airfield on the belly, likely after a force landing.
+Afterwards, it was partially stripped for parts with the propeller and engine cowling removed.
+The fabric surfaces and canopy were also missing.

-During September 1945, the wreckage was found by U. S. forces without a propeller, engine cowling, fabric surfaces or cockpit canopy.
-After capture, the wreckage was moved and subject to further removal of parts.
+During September 1945, the wreckage was found by U. S. forces and photographed.
+Afterwards, moved and more parts were removed.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.